crazywooooorm/Theory/Statistics/A_B_Testing/a_b_testing.md

 * You wouldn't want to put all your traffic on one day, but let the duration cover more time (eg. both weekends and weekdays).
 On the other way, try small exposure at first to prevent possible risk (some change might cause severe result).
 * Learning effect is something you also need to consider in the experiment.
 Some changes might not be observed by users for couple of days, so you need to make sure the experiment goes long enough to really catch users' behavior changes.

 # Analyzing Results
 * Sanity checks are necessary for analyzing experiments: Check invariants，Choose some metrics that will not change during during the experiments.
 Test the invariants, if there are some significant changes than we need to dig deeper on that.

-* Simpson's paradox： Rate is higher in one group than another group in each segment, but when aggregate all segments together the result is reversed.
+* Simpson's paradox: Rate is higher in one group than another group in each segment, but when aggregate all segments together the result is reversed.
+The paradox comes from the different proportions of test/control split of each segment.
 In this case it would be better to test in each segments.
 * When we have too many variants, it is likely some metrics are just significant by chance.
 In this case, we can re-run the experiment again and again see if it stay as significant or not, or use some correction methods (Bonferroni correction) to correct the significance level we want.
 * Learning effect: When there’s a new change, in the beginning users may against the change or use the change a lot.
 But overtime, user behavior becomes stable, which is called plateau stage.
 The key thing to measure learning effect is time, but in reality you don’t have that much luxury of taking that much time to make a decision.
 Suggestion: run on a smaller group of users, for a longer period of time.
 * When drawing conclusions, you have to: first, understand your changes, know the reasons and intuitions behind those changes, and second, check the changes over time (many changes are not actually repeatable because of seasonalities or something else).